 The Waterlight project is for everyone with a love of or interest in the life, nature or history of the river Mel and its environment and we have enjoyed talking with local people about their stories.

-Please do use the Comments box at the bottom of this page to share any stories you have about the river, to offer your reflections on any aspects of the project that you’ve been involved in, or to comment on the stories or anything else you’ve discovered from our website!
+We’re adding major new content from local people at the top of this page, but do scroll down to see previous content and new comments and short recollections – and to leave your own comments!
+We’d love you to share any stories you have about the river, offer your reflections on any aspects of the project that you’ve been involved in, or to comment on the stories or anything else you’ve discovered from our website!

 Bruce and Clare interviewed several local people about their memories and stories of the river Mel, including: members of Meldreth Local History Group, which is very active in researching and documenting the history of the whole village, and whose AGM in March 2018 was specifically about and for the Waterlight Project; members of the Melbourn Elderly Lunch Club; and other local residents.
 We have also interviewed people on film for the project, and their stories will be available in the Waterlight film, summer 2019.